djmariomc/My-1st-repository/README.md

 # My-1st-repository
 An attempt to create a repository with code on the topic "Classes".
-An attempt to create a repository with code on the topic "Classes" I'll add a description later...I swear (_)
+I'll add a description later...I swear (_)